-When December rolls around, it’s near impossible to enter a mall, watch TV or go online without the reminder that Christmas is near.
-According 2023 research, the Santa-laden holiday is celebrated by a whopping 85% of the U.S. population.
+When December rolls around, it’s nearly impossible to enter a mall, watch TV or go online without the reminder that Christmas is coming.
+The Santa-laden holiday is celebrated by a whopping 88% of the U.S. population, according to research by Statista.
 While Xmas clearly rules our nation’s festivities, there are several other holidays steeped in rich tradition being celebrated throughout December.
-In fact, there are many winter holidays around the world.
+In fact, there are many different winter holidays around the world.

 Feeling a bit overloaded by all the talk of tinsel and elves on shelves?
 Try introducing kids to these nine diverse December holidays.
 Bonus: It’ll expand their horizons and give them a greater appreciation and understanding of cultures outside their own.